Frequently Asked Questions

 How long does the assessment process take overall?

-The exact timeline depends on appointment availability, the number of sessions required, and whether additional information (such as school reports or collateral information) is needed.
+The exact timeline depends on appointment availability, the number of sessions required, and whether additional information (such as school reports or collateral information) is needed.Reports are typically issued within 2–3 weeks of the final assessment session.

 What information do you rely on during an assessment?

-Assessments are conducted based on the information provided by the client (and/or parent or guardian where relevant), alongside clinical interviews and standardised assessment tools.
-Where appropriate, collateral information may be requested (for example from a GP, treating practitioner, school, or family member) to ensure a comprehensive understanding.
+Where appropriate, collateral information may be requested (for example from a GP, treating practitioner, school, or family member) to support a comprehensive understanding.
 If collateral information is requested but not received within an agreed timeframe, the assessment may proceed based on the information available at that time.
 Any limitations related to unavailable information will be clearly documented in the report.

 Do you complete assessments where complex mental health presentations are present?

-Yes.
-Assessments can occur where complex mental health presentations are present, provided there is sufficient stability to participate in the assessment process.
-Where significant or ongoing mental health conditions are involved, it is important that an existing treating clinician remains actively involved in care.
+Where significant or ongoing mental health conditions are involved, it is important that an existing treating clinician remains actively involved in your care.
 Collaboration and collateral information may be required to support accurate formulation and diagnostic clarity.
-This service is assessment-focused and cannot operate as the primary provider managing intensive or high-risk treatment needs.

 Can I request a specific assessment tool (e.g., ADOS-2)?

-Assessments are conducted using clinically appropriate methods based on the referral question and individual circumstances.
-This practice uses a formulation-informed and neuroaffirming assessment approach, drawing on clinical interview, developmental history, standardised measures and collateral information where appropriate.
-The ADOS-2 is not used within this practice.
-Autism assessments are informed by the MIGDAS-2 framework, which focuses on lived experience, developmental history and functional impact.
+he ADOS-2 is not used within this practice.
+Autism assessments are informed by the MIGDAS-2 framework, which focuses on lived experience, developmental history, and functional impact.

 What happens if an assessment does not confirm a diagnosis?

-An assessment may or may not result in a formal diagnosis.
-Throughout the assessment process, we discuss observations and impressions transparently and collaboratively.
-If it becomes clear that a formal diagnosis is unlikely or that further appointments would not be helpful, this will be discussed openly.
-Regardless of outcome, the assessment process aims to provide clarity, formulation and recommendations that support understanding, wellbeing and access to appropriate supports.
+Throughout the assessment process, observations and impressions are discussed transparently and collaboratively.
+If it becomes clear that a formal diagnosis is unlikely or that further appointments are unlikely to be helpful, this will be discussed openly.

-The aim is to complete assessments within the least number of appointments necessary, rather than extending the process if additional sessions are unlikely to add meaningful information.
+Regardless of outcome, the assessment process aims to provide clarity, formulation, and recommendations that support understanding, wellbeing, and access to appropriate supports.The aim is to complete assessments within the least number of appointments necessary, rather than extending the process if additional sessions are unlikely to add meaningful information.

-Can assessment reports be used for NDIS, school or workplace supports?
+Can assessment reports be used for NDIS, school, or workplace supports?

 Requirements can vary between practitioners and services.
 If gender-affirming medical care is being considered, it is recommended that you confirm with your treating doctor whether external assessment reports are accepted and whether any specific documentation is required.

-Is parent involvement required for under 18s?
+Is parent involvement required for people under 18?

 What if one parent does not consent?

-Where both parents hold parental responsibility, lack of dual consent may affect access to medical treatment through a prescribing provider.
+Where both parents hold parental responsibility, lack of dual consent may affect access to gender-affirming medical treatment through a prescribing provider.

 Do legal requirements for gender-affirming care vary by location?